-Perhaps the best part, though, is that it’s made with the help of the Crock-pot so it truly couldn’t be easier.
+Here’s the best part, though.
+Because it’s made with the help of a Crock Pot, this meal truly is super simple to put on the table.
 Throw everything together in the morning and by late afternoon your home will smell divine.
-We typically serve up steaming bowls of this white chili with biscuits for a perfect comfort food meal.
+We typically serve up steaming bowls of this Crock Pot White Chicken Chili with biscuits for a perfect comfort food meal.

 - 2 chicken breast halves